Oatmeal Raisin Cookies

-Just so that he wouldn’t feel completely alone and abandoned for the week, I made a few special treats for him to enjoy while I’m away.
-I think most people, if asked, would say that their favorite cookies are chocolate chip.
+I think most people if asked, would say that their favorite cookies are chocolate chip.
 But not BeeBop.
-His favorite cookies just happen to be oatmeal-raisin, so I made up a batch of these big, soft, chewy cookies for him to enjoy.
+His favorite just happens to be Oatmeal Raisin Cookies, so I often made up a batch of these big, soft, chewy cookies for him to enjoy.
+Just our way of staying close while being apart.

 Preheat your oven to 350 degrees with the oven racks in the low and middle positions.
 Prepare two cookie sheets by lining with parchment paper or spraying with cooking spray.